RandomGuyBay/build-your-sneky/README.md

 - `recieve_text`: Recieve your text, but you have to define that text from variable
 - `speak`: This is your chat, dont forget about bot name
 - `training`: This module trains your sneky from database. outputs data.pth that is needed

+## New thing called "Brain algorith"

+- brain aglorithm adds thinking before answer
+    So if you ask "What do you love"
+    I wont anymore answer "I like"

+    you dont need to change anything

 # Installation